`It's been a jewel': Oasis Fresh Market quenching thirst in food desert

 "I could say the jury's out.
 But I really do believe it's going to be successful.
 I really do."

-Rose Washington-Jones is board chair of the Tulsa Regional Chamber and chief executive officer of TEDC Creative Capital, whose lending programs help small businesses.
+Rose Washington-Jones is board chair of the Tulsa Regional Chamber and CEO of TEDC Creative Capital, whose lending programs help small businesses.
 She and Tulsa District 1 City Councilor Vanessa Hall-Harper were among those instrumental in bringing Oasis to life.

 Washington-Jones credits the charisma of Johnson — "He's sort of an old-school grocer who knows everybody who walks in the store," she says. — for help setting the market's early course, which she says is good.